 Irradiation of the selected material matrix was completed in March of 2004.
 While the irradiated specimens are "cooling-down" for post-irradiation studies in the BNL hot cell facility starting in November of 2004, the irradiation temperature was addressed with a separate experiment at the BNL BLIP using Temperature Sensitive Paint and the same configuration as in the actual irradiation box.
 Figure 5 depicts some of the results.
-A detailed numerical benchmarking analysis is in progress.

-Figure 5.
-Experimental verification of irradiation temperature using Thermal Sensitive Paint (TSP)
+Figure 5: Experimental verification of irradiation temperature using Thermal Sensitive Paint (TSP)